Exam Procedures

 2. If the credit union purchases servicing rights to loans covered by the regulation, do the documents between the parties specify the contractual obligations of the credit union with respect to flood insurance compliance?

-3. If the credit union utilizes third parties to service loans covered by the regulation, do the contractual documents between the parties require the servicer to meet the requirements of the regulation?
+3. If the credit union uses third parties to service loans covered by the regulation, do the contractual documents between the parties require the servicer to meet the requirements of the regulation?

 4. If the credit union has loans with subject properties located in flood hazard areas, are adequate tracking systems in place to monitor flood insurance policy expiration dates?